SJSUSpring2020-CMPE272/Communicator/README.md

 __Goal :__
  - To ease the communication with deaf and dumb people.
- - To enable more people to communicate with specially skilled people.
+ - To enable more people to communicate with specially abled people.

 __Technologies :__
  - Machine Learning using TensorFlow